Watch and Learn: Learning to Use Computers from Online Videos: Method

 \subsection{Inverse Dynamics Model}

-A key component of our framework is an IDM that predicts the user action given two consecutive screen observations.
-Training such a model requires large-scale state-transition data, which is scarce in existing datasets.
-To address this gap, we construct our own corpus of transitions by synthesizing interactions at scale, complemented by existing human-collected datasets.
+A key component of our framework is an inverse dynamics model (IDM) that predicts the user action given two consecutive screen observations.
+Since large-scale state-transition data are scarce, we construct a new corpus by synthesizing interactions at scale.

-\textbf{State-transition data collection.} To obtain large-scale supervision, we built an automated data generation pipeline that interacts with live web pages and records state transitions.
-Inspired by WebDreamer~\citep{webdreamer}, we randomly select entry points from the March 2025 Common Crawl index and launch browsing sessions that perform sequences of actions such as clicking, typing text, scrolling, and moving the cursor.
-The action policy is not uniform: we weight the sampling toward common interactions (\eg, clicks) while still ensuring that less frequent actions are covered.
-Through this procedure, we collected around 500k synthetic transitions.
-To complement these, we also incorporate 132k human-annotated transitions from the Mind2Web dataset~\citep{mind2web}, yielding a training corpus of more than 630k $(O_t, a_t, O_{t+1})$ triples.
+\textbf{State-transition data.} To obtain large-scale supervision, we built an automated pipeline that interacts with live web pages and records transitions.
+Inspired by WebDreamer~\citep{webdreamer}, we sample entry points from the March~2025 Common Crawl index and launch browsing sessions that execute actions drawn from the above schema.
+The sampling policy favors frequent actions (\eg, \texttt{click}) while ensuring sufficient diversity.
+This process yields roughly 600K $(O_t, a_t, O_{t+1})$ transitions.
+Further implementation details are provided in the Appendix.

+\textbf{Action space.} The IDM models six atomic primitives that together capture the majority of real-world computer interactions: \texttt{Click}, \texttt{Release}, \texttt{Scroll}, \texttt{Type}, \texttt{Wait}, and \texttt{Move}.
+Each action is parameterized by coordinates, text, or scalar values as appropriate.
+The \texttt{Click} primitive corresponds to a press event and includes normalized screen coordinates $(x, y)$, whereas \texttt{Release} denotes the corresponding button-up event and requires no positional arguments.
+This separation simplifies supervision and aligns with low-level GUI event semantics, where drag-and-drop gestures can be represented compositionally as a sequence of \texttt{Click} $\rightarrow$ \texttt{Move} $\rightarrow$ \texttt{Release}.
+Modeling these events as distinct atomic classes allows the IDM to predict a single action per transition while maintaining the flexibility to represent both short and prolonged clicks.
+Overall, this action space balances coverage and learnability, providing sufficient expressiveness for all interaction types required by OS-level benchmarks such as OSWorld and WindowsAgentArena.